isaacward1/mal-sandbox/README.md

 ### Network Isolation

 Below are firewall rules (ufw) I have applied on the host-level.
-They (1) block communication with the host system's LAN while allowing outbound traffic to the internet and (2) allow inbound local access to the VM's python http server.
+They (1) block communication with the host system's LAN while allowing outbound traffic to the internet and (2) allow inbound local access to the host's python http server.
+Replace all variable values to align with desired setup.

     var1="<NAT-interface>" # name of VM's NAT interface var2="<NAT-gateway>" # NAT interface's gateway IP